Most never come back after week one.

 Practice had to leave the phone.

-And move to the wrist.
+And move to the wrist entirely.

 One interaction.
 Designed around the moment, not the session.